-The Fund had a group policy in place with CommInsure until 31 December 2017 to provide both Death & Disability and Income Protection insurance cover for Vision MySuper/Super Saver and Personal plan members.
-The Fund self-insures Death & Disability insurance cover for Defined Benefits plan members and had a policy in place with CommInsure for Death & Disability insurance cover for the City of Melbourne and Parks Victoria sub-plans until 31 December 2017.
+The Fund had a group policy in place with Comminsure until 31 December 2017 to provide both Death & Disability and Income Protection insurance cover for Vision MySuper/Super Saver and Personal plan members.
+The Fund self-insures Death & Disability insurance cover for Defined Benefits plan members and had a policy in place with Comminsure for Death & Disability insurance cover for the City of Melbourne and Parks Victoria sub-plans until 31 December 2017.
 Since 31 December 2017, the Fund has transferred all its insurance policies to MLC Life Insurance.
 The Trustee believes this is appropriate in light of the Funds size, experience, present membership and benefit levels.

-Insurance premiums paid by the Fund during the year were \$20.9m (2017: \$20.1m).
+Insurance premiums paid/payable by the Fund during the year were \$26.8m (2018: \$20.9m).

 The self-insurance reserve was reviewed as part of the 30 June 2017 investigation and was reduced from \$6m to \$5m from 30 September 2017.
+The Fund Actuary reviews this self-insurance reserve each year and confirms the balance in his annual report to the Fund.

-23. Risk management
+24. Risk management